Divergence Results and Convergence of a Variance Reduced Version of ADAM: Numerical Experiments

 \section{Numerical Experiments}

-\subsection{Divergent example}
+\subsection{Divergent Example}

-In Section \ref{sec:divergent}, we provide an unconstrained stochastic optimization problem where ADAM diverges for any initial point.
-The goal of this section is to numerically show that ADAM diverges on this problem.
+We provide an unconstrained stochastic optimization problem where Adam diverges for any initial point.
+The goal of this section is to numerically show that Adam diverges on this problem.
 Since the construction of the mini-batch problem can be equivalently transformed into a stochastic optimization problem with population loss, we stick to the experiments of OP($\delta$) defined in Section 3.
 Letting $\delta=10$, the optimal solution of OP($\delta$) is $w^*=-\delta^2=-100$.
-We consider two cases: when the algorithms start from the optimal solution , i.e., $w_0=-100$ and when they start from somewhere far from the optimal solution, in the experiments we set $w_0=-80$.
 We simulate 1,000 trials for each case and plot the expected L2 error $\EE[(w_t-w^*)^2]$ of $w$.

-We notice from Figure\ref{fig:div} that even starting from the optimal point, ADAM still diverges, while VRADAM converges well.
-When $w_0=-80$, VRADAM eventually converges to the optimal solution while ADAM diverges.
-This result rules out all of the possible temptations of solving the divergence problem of ADAM by using a stochastic initial point.
+We show in Figure\ref{fig:div} that when $w_0=-100$, Adam diverges while VRADAM keeps the iterate at the optimal point.
+When $w_0=-80$, Figure~\ref{fig:div} also shows the convergence of VRADAM and the divergence of Adam.
+This result rules out all of the possible temptations of solving the divergence problem of Adam by using a stochastic initial point.